Halo: The Cole Protocol

 - Asskicking Equals Authority/Authority Equals Asskicking: Sangheili/Elite society is meritocratic, meaning that those who perform great deeds (re: military success) advance in society.
 Kaidons (feudal lords) accept assassination attempts as tests of their ability to lead, for "a kaidon who cannot defend himself is incapable of leadership".
 Also, Keyes' actions in the Battle of the Rubble convince Admiral Cole that he's too good to lose, and skip promotes Keyes from Lieutenant to full Commander.

 - Bullying a Dragon: A bunch of locals try to pick a fight with Adriana-111 in a bar.
-While they didn't know she was a Spartan-II, she was over six feet tall and looked strong enough to snap a man in half with her bear hands.
+While they didn't know she was a Spartan-II, she was over six feet tall and looked strong enough to snap a man in half with her bare hands.

 - Death from Above: Standard Covenant glassing, which is what inspires Keyes to use the asteroids of the Rubble as weapons against the Jackals and Grunts on Metisette.